opulo-inc/docs/content/en/openpnp/FTP/setting-up-the-board/index.md

    2. A flat holder diagonally in $$
    3. A flat holder horizontally in $$

 2. Cut strips of double-sided tape and apply them to the top of the FTP board.
 Do not cover the fiducial markers, but make sure that each of the pads are covered by tape.
-This will let us mock placing components without using messy solder paste.
+The double-sided tape lets the components stick to the board so that you can do a "mock" run of a placement job without dealing with solder paste.

 3. Place the FTP board in the holders and push them so that they're snug against the sides of the board.